-The first thing that you need to do is to identify what sort of machine you have.
+The first thing that you need to do with your broken laptop is to identify what sort of machine you have.
 The make and model number are the first things to look at, there will usually be a spec label on the underside or the machine that gives you this information.

 It’s also useful to know the size of the screen (measured diagonally); the type of processor; the amount of memory (RAM); and the capacity of the hard drive.
 Newer machines may have solid state drives (SSD) which are faster and more robust than physical hard disks.
 You also need to know which operating system the machine is running and which version.

 Inevitably when you have had a laptop for a few years it will have accumulated a lot of data, some of which could be sensitive.
 There are your Wi-Fi logins, passwords for your online shopping and banking, and other documents that you wouldn’t want to fall into the wrong hands, so it’s important that you delete all your data properly.